COGS18/COGS18.github.io/_chapters/A2-Examples.md

 # Examples

-The following is a quick
+The following is a set of quick examples of the code constructs that we work through in class.

+This notebook does not have any explanations - so do check the course Materials for those details.

 ## Defining Variables